Scott Bateman is a professional journalist who has traveled extensively throughout the Caribbean.

 About 1.5 million people visit the Bahamas every year for overnight stays, according to the Caribbean Tourism Organization.
 But 4.8 million people visit the islands by cruise ship.

 This eastern Caribbean cruise destination ranks first in total tourism in the Caribbean region.

-destination ranks first in total tourism, an overwhelming first among all cruise destinations and sixth among stopover vacations after Dominican Republic, Cuba, Jamaica, Cancun and Puerto Rico.
+It is an overwhelming first among all cruise destinations and sixth among stopover vacations after Dominican Republic, Cuba, Jamaica, Cancun and Puerto Rico.

-Visitors mainly flock to two main islands -- Nassau/Paradise Island and Grand Bahama Island -- followed by numerous outer islands.
+Tourists mainly flock to two main islands -- Nassau/Paradise Island and Grand Bahama Island -- followed by numerous outer islands.
 Treasure Cay Beach and Harbour Island Beach are two of the most popular and well-publicized beaches in the islands.